CedricAntunes/FGV-RI-BA-Seminar/README.md

 **Instructor:** Cedric Antunes

+**Class Time:** Tue, 07:00-09:00 am BRT

+**Room**:

 **Term:** Second Semester, 2025

 **Description:**
 This seminar guides you through the entire thesis process, from refining your research question to delivering a polished final manuscript.
-We combine mini-lectures, student presentations, peer feedback, and office hours to build both your research skills and writing confidence.
+We will combine student presentations, peer feedback, and office hours to build both your research skills and writing confidence.

 ---